WGLab/PennCNV/docs/user-guide/download.md

 - [gw6.tar.gz](http://www.openbioinformatics.org/penncnv/download/gw6.tar.gz)

-## Genome Browser tracks for commonly used SNP arrays
+## Genome Browser tracks for SNP arrays

 Click any of the link below will load the corresponding track in the UCSC Genome Browser on hg18 coordinate, or 2006 human genome assembly.
 It may take several minutes to load each of the track.
 The user can visualize the location of the marker coverage in each specific arrays and compare them with each other.
 If the user does not want to see the marker names in the browser, the dense drop-down menu option can be used in the browser page to display red vertical bars for each marker.